nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ## 1. Introduction

-In this document we will provide a way of protecting RESTful APIs with use of an OAuth2 access token.
+In this document we will provide a way of protecting RESTful APIs with use of an OAuth 2.0 access token.
 Contrary to a regular OAuth flow where a user is forwarded to an authentication server, the access token is obtained by providing a JWT which contains the system or user identity.
 This document describes the method of obtaining the token using a OAuth2 flow and describes usage of the token during an API request.

 ## 2. Terminology